Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | The second spell's path is considered the same as the first, but the chimeric spell's maximum casting difficulty is limited by the lower of the two.
 If the first spell has an AoE, the total difficulty increases by 1; two AoE spells cannot be spliced together.
 As a rule of thumb, the damage/healing, duration, and unique effects of both component spells are modified individually; all other modifiers may be applied to the chimeric spell itself.

     | **Astral Projection**
-    | When you cast a spell with an AoE that would originate from your square, you may instead have it originate from any square within its initial area of effect.
+    | While standing within your ley lines, when you cast a spell with an AoE that would originate from your square, you may instead have it originate from any square within its initial area of effect.
 Spells cast this way retain the same direction and range with which they were cast originally.

     | **Font of Power**
     | While standing within your ley lines, if you cast a Thaumaturge spell of 4 difficulty or greater, you receive 1 difficulty in free modification for that spell.
 Additionally, any chimeric spells you cast as a focus action within your ley lines count as 2 path ranks higher for the sake of restoring Anima through Sacred Geometry.